VamP08/Competitive-Programming/README.md

 # Competitive Programming & DSA Journey

 A comprehensive repository containing structured guides, implementation templates, and curated practice problems for a wide range of Data Structures and Algorithms.
-This project is my personal knowledge base for mastering DSA for competitive programming and technical interviews.
+This project is my personal knowledge base for learning DSA for competitive programming and technical interviews.
+I have implemented the solution for the problem publicly in this repository so that everyone can use this as a template for leaning DSA implementing their own solution and organize their learning.

 ---

-## 🚀 About This Repository
+## About This Repository

-This repository is more than just a collection of solutions; it's a structured learning environment.
+This repository is a structured learning environment.
 Each topic is organized into its own directory containing a detailed `README.md` file that acts as a revision guide.
 These guides include:

 * **Conceptual Overviews:** Brief but thorough explanations of core concepts.
-* **Implementation Templates:** Clean, well-commented C++ code for key algorithms.
+* **Implementation Templates:** Clean, well-commented C++ code for key algorithms.(Add as per learning)
 * **Complexity Analysis:** Time and space complexity for major operations.
 * **Curated Practice Problems:** A handpicked list of problems from platforms like LeetCode, Codeforces, and CSES to solidify understanding.

 ---

-## 🗺️ Repository Structure
+## Repository Structure

-The repository is organized by topic into a clear, hierarchical structure to make finding information intuitive.
 ```
 /
 ├── 01-Introduction/